SuperOfficeDocs/superoffice-docs/user-guide/en/person/in-service/create.md

 8. In the **Mr/Ms** field, select a salutation.

 9. In the **User name** and **Password** fields, enter the information the contact has to use when logging in to any customer centre.
-The user name is normally the e-mail address.
+The user name is normally the email address.
 If you enter nothing in these fields, the user name and password are generated automatically by the system.

 10. In the **Priority** field, select the default priority for new requests linked to this contact.
 Normally you select **(None)** here.
 The system will then use the priority for the company which the contact is linked to.
 Alternatively you can select between **Low**, **Medium** and **High** or any custom priority.